Overview

 Planner Parameters

-• planner_llm: A LangChain chat model instance used for high-level task planning.
+• planner_llm: A chat model instance used for high-level task planning.
 Can be a smaller/cheaper model than the main LLM.

 • use_vision_for_planner: Enable/disable vision capabilities for the planner model.
 Defaults to True.